List of Arab and Middle Eastern Americans in the United States Congress

-This is a list of Arab Americans and Middle Eastern Americans in the U.S. Congress.
-This list would include North Africans in the United States who identify as Arab as well as non-Arab Middle Eastern Americans.
+This article is a list of all Arab Americans and Middle Eastern Americans who have ever served in the United States Congress.
+This list includes persons of North African or Horn of Africa native ancestry who identify as Arabs, as well as Middle Eastern Americans who are not Arabs.

 The first Arab American to serve in the U.S. House of Representatives was George A. Kasem in 1959, and the first Arab-American U.S. senator was James Abourezk in 1973.
 In the 115th Congress, there were six U.S. representatives and no U.S. senators of Arab-American descent serving in Congress.
-On November 6, 2018, four additional Arab Americans, all of whom are female, were elected to the U.S. House of Representatives: Debbie Mucarsel-Powell, Ilhan Omar, Donna Shalala and Rashida Tlaib.
+On November 6, 2018, four additional Arab Americans, all of whom are female, were elected to the U.S. House of Representatives: Debbie Mucarsel-Powell, Ilhan Omar, Donna Shalala, and Rashida Tlaib.
 Tlaib and Omar were also the first Muslim women in Congress.
 The U.S. House of Representatives currently has five Arab-American members.

-The first Assyrian American to serve in the U.S. House of Representatives was Adam Benjamin in 1977, and the first Iranian-American U.S. Representative was Stephanie Bice in 2021.
-There currently is one Assyrian-American and one Iranian-American U.S. Representative serving in Congress.
+The first Assyrian American to serve in the U.S. House of Representatives was Adam Benjamin in 1977, and the first Persian-American U.S. representative was Stephanie Bice in 2021.
+The first Egyptian-American and Coptic-American U.S. senator was George Helmy in 2024.
+Up until January 3, 2025, Congress had an Assyrian-American U.S. representative, Anna Eshoo, who retired after serving 16 terms in the House.